GoogleCloudPlatform/tomcat-runtime/README.md

 ## Configuration
-The Tomcat instance can be configured through the environment variable `TOMCAT_PROPERTIES` which is a comma separated list of `name=value` pairs appended to `catalina.properties`.
+The Tomcat instance can be configured through the environment variable `TOMCAT_PROPERTIES` which is a comma-separated list of `name=value` pairs appended to `catalina.properties`.

 # Security best practices

-## Execute tomcat with a non root user
+## Execute tomcat with a non-root user
 For security purposes it is recommended to start the Tomcat instance using the `tomcat` user.

 You can do so by adding `USER tomcat` at the end of your Dockerfile.